Core-periphery structure in networks: a statistical exposition: Open Problems

 \item{\it Core-periphery identification in large networks}

-While there is a plethora of methods for community detection in large networks \citep[e.g.,][]{Blondel:2008aa, de2011, Ruan2013}, we saw that there has not been nearly as much for CP structure.
-In fact, that largest networks that were analyzed for CP structure appeared in \cite{Holme2005} which used a very restrictive CP definition.
-The \cite{BORGATTI2000} method, for example, is typically limited to networks with no greater than $n=5000$ nodes.
-This means that creating new algorithms, extending existing algorithms to larger networks, borrowing ideas from other network literature \citep[e.g., divide and conquer][]{song2014influence} or some combination of these is necessary for CP to be scalable to huge networks.
+While a plethora of methods exist for community detection in large networks \cite[e.g.,][]{Blondel:2008aa, de2011, Ruan2013}, much less work exists for CP identification.
+In fact, the largest networks analyzed for a CP structure appear in Holme \cite{Holme2005} which used a restrictive definition.
+The method in Borgatti and Everett \cite{BORGATTI2000}, for example, is typically limited to networks with no greater than $n=5000$ nodes.
+Creating new algorithms, extending existing algorithms to larger networks, borrowing ideas from other network literature \cite[e.g., divide and conquer,][]{song2014influence, mukherjee2021two} or some combination of these is necessary for CP identification to be scalable to huge networks.\\

 \item {\it More complicated networks}